cyberscribe/casplay-dnd/locations.md

 **Peltham** - small fur trapper village east of Helm's Hold, on the edge of Neverwinter Wood

 **Neverwinter Wood** - vast woodland filled with mystery, magic, and danger

+**The Moonglade** -- a magical clearing in Neverwinter Wood where items can be imbued with magic during the full moon.
+Guarded by powerful centaurs